 Why is Cream of Tartar in Snickerdoodles?

 Instead of baking powder, use cream of tartar and baking soda in snickerdoodles.
 Sure, you could use 2 teaspoons of baking powder instead of the cream of tartar + baking soda, but then you won’t really have a snickerdoodle.
 Cream of tartar adds a unique tangy flavor to the cookie, which sets it apart from sugar cookies and makes it a classic snickerdoodle.
+We use it for the best flavor in maple pecan snickerdoodles also.
 It’s absolutely delicious!

 No Cookie Dough Chilling!